 In 2016, Helena faced an expenditure of more than $130,000 after the city determined the facility’s aging buildings weren’t compliant with the Americans with Disabilities Act (ADA) and needed to improve accessibility.
 Additional investment was needed for new roofs and other deficiencies.
-This seeming obstacle turned out to be an opportunity to explore the re-imagination of BRGC’s clubhouse with the goal of enhancing year-round revenue generation and engaging more segments of the Helena community.
+This potential obstacle proved an opportunity to explore the re-imagination of BRGC’s clubhouse with the goal of enhancing year-round revenue generation and engaging more segments of the Helena community.

 During the prior six years, PGA Golf Professional and Golf Course Manager Scott Longenecker installed a simulator in the tight confines of the pro shop building during the winter season and enjoyed growing success at a time when the facility would normally have been completely closed.
-Between lessons, league play (~95% of recreational use), club-fittings, and open play, the overall utilization rate of the simulator was about 85%.
+Between lessons, league play, club-fittings, and open play, the overall utilization rate of the simulator was about 85%.
 In addition to generating direct revenue of about $20,000, the simulator resulted in increased merchandise, lesson and beverage revenues, while adding only minimally to staffing costs.

 The city of Helena brought in NGF Consulting to conduct an independent third party operations review and feasibility study as part of its due diligence.
 NGF stakeholder surveys showed strong support for a new clubhouse.
 Provided a description of the proposed program, 6 in 10 respondents indicated they would patronize BRGC more often with the new building, and 1 in 5 said they would use the facility “much more often.”
 A financial model was created to analyze the viability of the proposed program for the new building, including the projected financial return on investment, which would be a key part of Bill Roberts’ $3 million in improvements for the subsequent 10 years.